eXolnet/laravel-envoy/README.md

 * `vendor/bin/envoy run setup`: Setup the directory structure and repository on the remote host
 * `vendor/bin/envoy run deploy --commit=abcdef`: Deploy commit `abcdef` to the remote host
+* `vendor/bin/envoy run deploy:publish --current`: Run the `deploy:publish` task for the current release on the remote host
 * `vendor/bin/envoy run releases`: List available releases on the remote host
 * `vendor/bin/envoy run rollback [--release=123456]`: Rollback to previous release or to `123456` if specified on the remote host
 * `vendor/bin/envoy run backups`: List existing backups on the remote host